cmpilato/nginx-ssl-proxy/README.md

 # nginx-ssl-proxy

 Quickly stand up Nginx in a Docker Compose stack configured to serve as an SSL-terminating proxy for the site of your choice.

+# Description

+This little Docker stack includes an Nginx image does the following on each startup:

+1. Generates a self-signed certificate (using details from its environment).
+2. Modifies its server configuration to allow it to proxy requests to another server (as defined by its environment).

+While, generally speaking, there is little value in using a self-signed certificate &mdash; especially one that changes every time the container starts &mdash; for the purposes of actual security, it can be useful in lesser circumstances for testing purposes.

 # Instructions